oneoffcoder/books/sphinx/python-intro/source/clazz.rst

       * sleep
       * talk

 If you are trying to model a square, what are some properties and actions of a square?
-A square has a side and can compute its own area and perimeter.
+A square has a side length and can compute its own area and perimeter.

-* Triangle
+* Square
    - properties
-      * side
+      * side length
    - actions
       * compute area
       * compute perimeter